eternauta1337/pocketh/README.md

 Some commands interact with a network only by reading information from it but never by sending transactions to it.
-Other commands don't even read stuff from a network and simply analyze compiler output. or some other tool needs to be used to compile contracts.
-This tool can then look into the compilation artifacts and provide useful information about the code.
+Other commands don't even read stuff from a network and simply analyze compiler output.

 ### Sample output: